javaee/tutorial-examples/security/security-api/custom-identity-store/README.md

 }
 ```
-Notice that, the container itself needs to be made aware of the supported roles and it is done with the help of `@DeclareRoles` annotation as shown above.
+Note that the container needs to be made aware of the supported roles, which is achieved with the help of the `@Declareroles` annotation as shown above.

 ```java
 @DeclareRoles({ "foo", "bar", "kaz" })
 ```
-In Glassfish 5.0, role to group mapping is enabled by default.
-Hence there is no need to bundle `web.xml` with the application to provide mapping between roles and the groups in Glassfish.
+In GlassFish 5.0, role to group mapping is enabled by default.
+Therefore, you do not need to bundle `web.xml` with the application to provide mapping between roles and groups.

-In this example, we would be using credentials of user `reza` to make a request and see if response is according to credentails as specified in `TestIdentityStore` above.
+In this example, we are using the credentials of user `Joe` to make a request and to validate the response according to the credentials defined in `TestIdentityStore` above.

 **Steps:**